kiloreux/awesome-robotics/README.md

 The Robot Operating System (ROS) is a flexible framework for writing robot software.
 It is a collection of tools, libraries, and conventions that aim to simplify the task of creating complex and robust robot behavior across a wide variety of robotic platforms.

 [**ROS2**](https://index.ros.org/doc/ros2/)
-ROS2 is a new version of ROS with radical design changes and improvement over older ROS version.
+ROS2 is a new version of ROS with radical design changes and improvements over the older ROS version.

 [**RobWork**](http://www.robwork.dk/apidoc/nightly/rw/)
 RobWork is a collection of C++ libraries for simulation and control of robot systems.
 RobWork is used for research and education as well as for practical robot applications.